 Roasted Butternut Squash Risotto

 Perfect as a main dish or a side, this Roasted Butternut Squash Risotto is a tasty upgrade to the traditional risotto.
 Mildly sweet and nutty butternut squash is roasted to bring out its flavors and buttery texture.
-Pair that with quick and easy Success Rice, and you have a delicious holiday meal.

 This recipe takes me back to when I would get in trouble for not eating my vegetables at dinner — or school (yes, times are different now).
 I used to absolutely despise squash of any kind, but oh, how times have changed.